Carbon Border Adjustment Mechanism (CBAM)

 Key elements

 The implementation of the Carbon Border Adjustment Mechanism (CBAM) commenced on 1 October 2023.
-Importers of CBAM goods are obliged to register on the CBAM transitional registry and prepare to file quarterly reports of CBAM imports from January 2024.
+Importers of CBAM goods are obliged to register on the CBAM transitional registry.
+In addition, from January 2024, they must prepare to file quarterly reports of CBAM imports.
 CBAM applies to iron, steel, aluminium, cement, electricity, fertilisers and hydrogen that are produced outside the European Union (EU).
-From 1 January 2026, these will be subject to a carbon charge on import under CBAM.
+From 1 January 2026, these goods will be subject to a carbon charge under CBAM when imported.
+CBAM certificates must be purchased by the importer to cover the charge.

 During this ‘learning by doing’ period, you are required to file quarterly reports to the Commission providing details of CBAM goods imported.
-The first CBAM report is due by 31 January 2024.
-It relates to CBAM imports from 1 October 2023 to 31 December 2023.
+The first CBAM report was due by 31 January 2024, covering CBAM imports from 1 October 2023 to 31 December 2023.
+The second report was due by 30 April 2024, covering CBAM imports from 1 January 2024 to 31 March 2024, and so on.

-Templates for reporting and guidance are provided on the European Commission CBAM webpage.
-These reports must be uploaded into the Transitional Registry.
+Further information, webinars and guidance documents are provided on the European Commission CBAM webpage.
+These reports must be uploaded in the transitional registry.

 Access to the CBAM transitional registry